GanymedeStation/design-resources/README.md

 This project turns the upstream Markdown list into a structured JSON dataset, then renders it as a fast React app with grouped cards and instant search.
 It is built with Vite, tested with Vitest, and deployed with a small Cloudflare Worker that serves the static build output.

-This repository was created with AI assistance, and that is an intentional part of how it has been put together.
+This repository was created with OpenAI Codex.

 ## Features